tarcieri/momentum/README.md

 ## Why not Aleph?

- I definitely checked out Aleph & Lamina before writing Picard.
+ I definitely checked out Aleph & Lamina before writing Momentum.
 I think that Aleph is really a great project and I learned a lot reading the source to it.
-I wrote Picard for a few reasons.
+I wrote Momentum for a few reasons.
 First of all, Aleph was a lot less mature when I first started; it has evolved and grown a lot since.
 Second, Aleph / Lamina has no mechanism to handle slow consumers.
 While this might sound as a minor concern, this has fairly wide spread repercussions.
 Third, I wanted a base abstraction that was  as light as possible.
 Aleph's base abstraction is a channel, which is fairly heavy weight.
-Picard's base abstraction is a function and closures.
+Momentum's base abstraction is a function and closures.